 One semester at the University of Havana in Cuba, where Harvard College later funded my honors thesis research about sex workers

-Freelance Journalist and Essayist, the Guardian, the New York Times and Crosscut
+Freelance Journalist and Essayist, the Washington Post, Guardian, New York Times and Crosscut

 Co-founder and Board Chair, InvestigateWest, a non-profit newsroom